health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_pypi.md

-# Deployment via PyPi
+# PyPi

-If you want to deploy a python package professionally, sustainably, and easily to colleagues, clients or just everyone in general then a great way to do it is using PyPi and `pip`.
+If you want to deploy a python package professionally, sustainably, and easily to colleagues, clients or just everyone in general then a great way to do it is using the Python Package Index (PyPi) and `pip`.
 In this chapter we will learn how to setup a python package so that it is ready to be uploaded to PyPi and also how to use `setup-tools` and `twine`.

 ## What is pip?